openlegend/core-rules/core/SRD.md

 **Description:** You have a special gift: it might be the result of your heritage, a close encounter with magical energy, or the result of years of training with a master.
-In any case, although you do not necessarily possess the aptitude to work supernatural powers for yourself or create a desired effect with your physical capabilities alone, you are able to reliably replicate a single boon. \newline
+In any case, although you do not necessarily possess the aptitude to work extraordinary powers for yourself or create a desired effect with your physical capabilities alone, you are able to reliably replicate a single boon. \newline